Gichbuoy/Real-Estate-Marketplace/README.md

 # Find My Home - Modern Real Estate Marketplace
 Welcome to Find My Home, a robust real estate web application built with the MERN stack (MongoDB, Express.js, React, and Node.js).
 This project provided a comprehensive learning experience for me, as an aspiring full-stack developer.
-- It covering advanced authentication, CRUD operations for the MongoDB, user-friendly features, advanced search functionality, and easy deployment.
+- It covering advanced authentication, CRUD operations for the MongoDB database, user-friendly features, and advanced search functionality.

 ## Introduction
 Find My Home is a modern real estate marketplace where users can browse, search, and manage their property listings through their profiles seamlessly, facilitating editing and updates with ease.